livecode/livecode/docs/notes/feature-coretext.md

 The is the case with the default font - Lucida Grande.
 By default, systems only come with the bold variant.
 Thus, if you have a field with the default font and italic style, it will be rendered in plain style.

-As part of LiveCodes progression toward unicode, the use of symbol fonts is no longer fully supported.
-Symbol fonts, such as Wingdings, are those which replace characters with symbols.
-For example, when the character 'a' is entered, it's rendered as a bullet point.
-The behavior of LiveCode now matches that of TextEdit: If you want to display symbols in the field, you should use the appropriate code point (either by setting it manually or using the character viewer) rather than a symbol font.
+As part of LiveCodes progression toward unicode, the use of older symbol fonts is no longer fully supported.
+In order to ensure symbol fonts are drawn correctly, the font must be unicode encoded.
+The fonts that come with the latest versions of OS X are all unicode encoded.